SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

 description: Basics
 ---

-## Tramo specifcations

 The options presented in this section are based on the TSW+ program developed by Agustin Maravall and Victor Gómez.
-The section is divided into five parts that correspond to the TRAMO specification sections and are presented in the order in which they are displayed in the graphical interface of JDemetra+.
+The options available for the Tramo specification are divided into five parts.
+They are presented in the order in which they are displayed in the graphical interface of JDemetra+.
 These sections are:
 * [Estimate](#estimate)